kyleraze/Website/content/research/research.markdown

 **[Does the Salience of Race Mitigate Gaps in Disciplinary Outcomes?
 Evidence from School Fights](/files/RazeWaddell_Salience-of-Race.pdf)** (with Glen Waddell)

-> **Abstract:** Racial gaps in schools' disciplinary actions are well documented---for similar behaviors, students of color are more likely to be disciplined and discipline tends to be harsher.
-Using incident-level data, we identify differential treatment across the racial composition of incidents.
-While students of color receive harsher punishments on average, we show that this differential is driven by incidents without white students.
-Consistent with administrators correcting biases when cues for equal treatment are more salient, multiracial incidents evidence no differentials---when a white student is implicated in the same incident, punishments imposed on students of color are indistinguishable from those of white students.
+> **Abstract:** Racial gaps in the adjudication of student misconduct are well documented---for similar behaviors, students of color are more likely to be disciplined and discipline tends to be	harsher.
+While students of color do receive harsher punishments, on average, we show that this differential depends on the racial composition of incidents.
+Consistent with	administrators moving toward equal treatment when variation in race is more salient, multi-race incidents evidence no differentials in our data.
+In fact, when a white student is implicated in the same incident as a student of color, punishments imposed on students of color are indistinguishable from those imposed on white students in all-white incidents.

 ### Work in Progress